T3mps/FlexLog/README.md

 ## Philosophy Behind FlexLog

-Logging should never be a burden.
+Logging should never be a burden on performance.
 It should seamlessly integrate into your workflow, provide insights when you need them, and stay out of your way when you don't.
-FlexLog is our commitment to making logging a powerful, flexible tool in every developer's arsenal.
+FlexLog is a commitment to powerful logging; a flexible tool in every developer's arsenal.

 ---